morlandi/django-query-inspector/README.rst

     Requires: xlsxwriter

-class SpreadsheetQuerysetExporter(object)
-    Helper class to export a queryset to a spreadsheet.

-Requirements:

-    - xlsxwriter

 Sample usage::

     with open_xlsx_file(filepath) as writer:
         self.export_queryset(writer, fields, queryset)
     assert writer.is_closed()

+class SpreadsheetQuerysetExporter(object)
+    Helper class to export a queryset to a spreadsheet.

 Sample usage::